kalemmentore868/Multiplayer-Tic-tac-toe/README.md

-#Multiplayer Tic Tac Toe Game Documentation
+3# Multiplayer Tic Tac Toe Game Documentation

 This documentation explains how to play the Multiplayer Tic Tac Toe game, which is built using Vanilla JavaScript and WebSockets.